Danger Close: The Battle of Long Tan: Plot

-The film opens with a mortar attack on the 1st Australian Task Force (1 ATF) base at Nui Dat by the Viet Cong (VC) and People's Army of Vietnam (PAVN).
+In August 1966, the 1st Australian Task Force (1 ATF) base at Nui Dat sustains a night-time mortar attack by enemy forces.
 During the attack, Major Harry Smith is cool under fire, ordering his men to take cover and stand to, while other soldiers don't take it seriously, playing cards or drinking beer.
 The base fends off the attack with counter-battery fire, killing the enemy mortar crew.
+Major Smith harshly reprimands Private Paul Large for carelessly firing his weapon during the attack.

-Following the attack, Major Smith volunteers his unit, Delta Company, 6th Battalion, Royal Australian Regiment (6 RAR) to investigate the rubber tree plantation at Long Tân 2 km away.
-Instead, Bravo Company is ordered to locate the mortar firing points and the direction of the enemy withdrawal.
-Bravo finds no enemy forces.
+The next morning, Major Smith volunteers his unit, Delta Company, 6th Battalion, Royal Australian Regiment (6 RAR), to search a nearby rubber tree plantation at Long Tân where the mortar fire originated, but Bravo Company is sent instead.
+Bravo finds no surviving enemy forces.

-The next day, Major Smith's Delta Company is sent to relieve Bravo, and thus missing the concert of Australian musicians Little Pattie and Col Joye and the Joy Boys set for that afternoon.
+The next day, Delta Company is sent to relieve Bravo, which means that its members will miss a concert of Australian musicians Little Pattie and Col Joye and the Joy Boys set for that afternoon.
 Finding fresh tracks leading away from the mortar firing sites, Delta moves to follow the enemy forces.
-11 Platoon takes the lead, and makes contact with a small VC patrol.
-11 Platoon penetrates further into the plantation, widening the gap with 10 Platoon, and the rest of the company.
+11 Platoon takes the lead and makes contact with a small enemy patrol.
+It then penetrates further into the plantation, widening the gap with the rest of the company.

-11 Platoon quickly comes under heavy attack, and calls down fire from artillery units back at Nui Dat, danger close to its position to hold back the enemy force.
-12 Platoon reinforces, but the attack is only getting stronger.
-11 Platoon become isolated, in danger of being overrun.
+11 Platoon comes under heavy attack and radios the artillery units back at Nui Dat to lay down fire dangerously close to its position to hold back the enemy force.
+10 Platoon moves up to reinforce 11, but is unable to get through.
+11 Platoon becomes isolated, in danger of being overrun.
+Large goes on an unauthorized scouting mission and finds a way to reach 11 Platoon from 12 Platoon’s position.

-Back at Nui Dat, Brigadier Oliver David Jackson is hesitant to commit reinforcements, and orders Delta to withdraw.
-Major Smith refuses to leave 11 Platoon behind, eventually forcing Jackson to send APCs to rescue Delta, leaving the base open to attack.
-Low on ammunition and under a monsoon, Major Smith pleads for a helicopter resupply.
-The senior RAAF officer at Nui Dat, Group Captain Peter Raw, does not want to risk aircraft with a hot LZ in the monsoon.
-However, two RAAF Iroquois pilots, Flight Lieutenant Francis Patrick (Frank) Riley and Flight Lieutenant Robert George (Bob) Grandin, volunteer to support D Company, flying in under heavy fire.
+Back at Nui Dat, Brigadier Oliver David Jackson is hesitant to commit reinforcements and orders Delta to withdraw.
+Major Smith refuses to leave 11 Platoon behind and has Lieutenant David Sabben lead a patrol guided by Large to 11 Platoon’s position to bring survivors back.
+Low on ammunition and under heavy rain, Major Smith pleads for a helicopter resupply.
+The senior Royal Australian Air Force (RAAF) officer at Nui Dat, Group Captain Peter Raw, does not want to risk aircraft with a hot landing zone in the rain.
+However, two RAAF Iroquois pilots, Flight Lieutenant Francis Patrick (Frank) Riley and Flight Lieutenant Robert George (Bob) Grandin, volunteer to support D Company, flying in under heavy fire to drop supplies.

-Now resupplied, but still outnumbered, Major Smith organizes his forces to successfully hold off the assault, before the relief force of M113 armoured personnel carriers and infantry from Nui Dat finally arrives, and force the PAVN soldiers to withdraw — but not before Large is shot in the head while fighting, and dies on the spot.
-In a final aftermath scene, the soldiers are roll-called, and those that were KIA are missing.
-Major Smith bids one last farewell to departing body of Large by helicopter.
+Jackson finally agrees to send reinforcements to rescue Delta even though this will leave the base open to a possible attack.
+Now resupplied, but still outnumbered, Major Smith reorganizes his forces to successfully hold off the assault.
+The relief force of M113 armoured personnel carriers and infantry from Nui Dat finally arrives and the enemy has to withdraw, but not before Large is shot and killed.
+A roll call reveals the names of the men who died in the battle.
+Major Smith bids farewell to Large as his body is removed by helicopter.